Gexkill/sweng2/TP/src/index.md

 This stub allows to test the SMS functionalities, emulating the external gateway this for two reasons:

 * Cost: reduce the cost of tests (don't send real SMS)
-* Easy to test: in this way it is easy test functionality, in fact there are no network problems (the *send* return always OK) and teh stub offers easy method to see the text of messages sent
+* Easy to test: in this way it is easy test functionality, in fact there are no network problems (the *send* return always OK) and the stub offers easy method to see the text of messages sent

 ### 5.1.2.
+ClientDriver
 #### Usages
 * I4T1
 * I5T1